System Design Space

 Focus: Continuous improvement

-Outcome: Quarterly security architecture reviews, threat model refresh, and metric effectiveness checks.
+Outcome: Quarterly security architecture reviews, threat-model refresh, and metric effectiveness checks.

 Typical antipatterns

-No threat modeling for new integrations and external APIs.
+Skipping threat modeling for new integrations and external APIs.

 References